fionajlin/IntrotoIM/Assignments/SelfPortrait.md

 For the actual development of my self portrait, I began by setting up the active system in order for me to locate the coordinates I needed.
 Using the code for the triangle that we worked with in class as a reference, I made edits to the parameters to make a setup that I felt comfortable starting with.

-The section of code and the resulting image we were given in class was as follows:
+The section of code we were given in class was as follows:

 ```
 void setup() {